johnhutch/titletimes/README.md

 Admin can destroy any Titletimes
 Users can only edit/destroy Titletimes that they made Cannot add a second Titletime for the same movie
+User can log in with username or email